Is THCA Legal in Florida?

 Medical marijuana is a separate program run by the Office of Medical Marijuana Use under FS 381.986.
 Hemp-derived THCA sold under 581.217 does not require a medical card.

 FS 581.217 governs cultivation, distribution, and retail sale of hemp extract.
 The implementing regulation, FDACS Rule 5K-4.034, was amended March 12, 2025 with enforcement beginning June 16, 2025.
+The amendment added the total delta-9 THC definition at subsection (2)(q), calculated post-decarboxylation with the 0.877 conversion factor.
 Each consumable hemp product must carry a certificate of analysis from an ISO/IEC 17025-accredited laboratory, a scannable QR code resolving to that COA, batch number, expiration date, ingredient panel, and milligram content per serving.
 Packaging must meet ASTM child-resistant standards and cannot resemble candy or appeal to children.
 The amended rule lists 37 outright-prohibited color additives plus 29 conditionally prohibited additives.

 FS 581.217(7)(d) prohibits sale of consumable hemp extract to anyone under 21.
 A first violation is a second-degree misdemeanor; a repeat within twelve months is a first-degree misdemeanor.
 Florida imposes no per-serving or per-package milligram cap on hemp-derived THC.
-A 50 mg THCA-converted gummy is legal in Florida today if the finished product complies with the 0.3% delta-9 threshold and the labeling rules.
+A high-milligram delta-9 gummy remains lawful only if the finished product complies with the total delta-9 THC threshold, including the 0.877 x THCA conversion, and the labeling rules.

 The 2024 session passed SB 1698, which would have prohibited delta-8, delta-10, THCA, HHC, THCV, and THCP in consumable hemp.
 DeSantis vetoed it on June 7, 2024, writing that the bill would impose debilitating regulatory burdens on small businesses.
 HB 1597 in the 2025 session died in committee on May 3, 2025.
 The 2026 session adjourned March 13, 2026 without enacting hemp legislation.

 Since June 2025, FDACS has conducted its largest-ever hemp inspection sweep under the amended Rule 5K-4.034.
-The department issued stop-sale orders on more than 631,000 products across 420,000 packages, including THCO and HHC items, on packaging and child-appeal grounds rather than on the underlying legality of the cannabinoid.
+The department issued stop-sale orders on more than 631,000 products across 420,000 packages, including THCO and HHC items, on packaging and child-appeal grounds, and has moved against high-THCA flower that fails the total delta-9 THC calculation.
 For a deeper look at the FDACS posture, see Florida's 2025 Crackdown, Phase II: Operation Safe Summer.
 Several counties (Pinellas, Sarasota, Miami-Dade) have layered local ordinances on smoke shop zoning.
-None of those local rules ban THCA itself.

-You can buy THCA flower, prerolls, edibles, and beverages legally in Florida if you are 21 or older.
-You will need ID at checkout.
+High-THCA flower and prerolls are no longer lawfully sold at Florida retail, and shipments into the state carry seizure risk.
+Compliant THCA-containing edibles, beverages, and low-potency products remain available if you are 21 or older, and you will need ID at checkout.
 Smokable THCA produces delta-9 metabolites once heated, so any standard employer drug test will read positive after use.
 Federal hemp status of the source product does not change how a lab reads your sample.

 The Florida Legislature has not advanced a hemp restriction since the SB 1698 veto, and the 2026 session adjourned without action.
 The next regular session begins January 2027.

 The change actually on the calendar is federal.
 H.R.
-5371 Section 781, signed November 12, 2025 as part of the federal continuing appropriations package, redefines hemp using a post-decarboxylation total THC test rather than the delta-9-only test embedded in FS 581.217.
+5371 Section 781, signed November 12, 2025 as part of the federal continuing appropriations package, redefines hemp using a post-decarboxylation total THC test, mirroring the approach Florida's rule already takes.
 It also caps finished hemp-derived cannabinoid products at 0.4 mg total THC per container.
 Effective date: November 12, 2026.
 Industry counsel at Harris Sliwoski and Perkins Coie estimate that the vast majority of current hemp-derived cannabinoid SKUs will be non-compliant on that date.
 For background, see Potential Revisions to the 2018 Farm Bill.

 Is THCA flower legal in Florida right now?